tnscorcoran/churn-front-end/README.md

 I'm using docker/Dockerfile.jvm as my Dockerfile.
 Rename yours as approprate

 Sample packaging instructions.
-Using docker - alternatively use podman
+Using docker - alternatively use podman.
+Enter your credentials for your desired registry.
 ```
 mvn package
 docker login